|

 "We should consider every day lost on which we have not danced at least once.
 And we should call every truth false which was not accompanied by at least one laugh." — Friedrich Nietzsche, quoted by David Baird, A Thousand Paths to Happiness

 "It was a career-defining moment.
-It defined that fact that I still have something that passes for a career." — Jim Ratts, Oct 31, 2007
+It defined that fact that I still have something that passes for a career." — Jim Ratts of Runaway Express , Oct 31, 2007

 "Great art picks up where nature ends." — Marc Chagall, answer to Celebrity Cipher, Colorado Springs Gazette, Nov.
 1, 2007